Kong/docs.konghq.com/app/_hub/kong-inc/request-callout/overview/_index.md

 ### Callout that retries a failed request

-In the following example, note the presence of an `error` field, specifying the status codes considered errors and the number of retries to make.
+In the following example, note the presence of an `error` field, specifying the status codes considered errors and the number of retries to make. `error_response_code` and `error_response_msg` determine the status code and message to response with in case of failures, both if the error policy is `retry` or `fail`.
+`error_response_msg` supports Lua expressions, with the same syntax and semantics as Request Transformer Advanced plugin templates](/hub/kong-inc/request-transformer-advanced/templates).

 The [schema reference](/hub/kong-inc/request-callout/configuration/) contains the full list of supported configurations.